Clear House Accountants

 What about cash from a defined contribution pension?

-You need to ask your pension provider on how you can take cash from a defined contribution pension.
+You need to ask your pension provider how you can take cash from a defined contribution pension.
 However, you are liable to:

 1. Withdraw all the amount of the pension as cash- of which up to 25% is tax-free.